planeplotter

 • You can customise the colour of the text (using the Options, Chart, Options menu or spanner toolbar icon) to differentiate between locally-derived data, and that downloaded from the shared server.

-• The reports other than SBS1 are not nearly as frequent and you do have to be looking in the right place to see them, but they are displayed with uniquely colored symbols - aeroplane symbols if speed and direction have been reported, triangular symbols if that data is missing.
+• The reports other than ADS-B are not nearly as frequent and you do have to be looking in the right place to see them, but they are displayed with uniquely coloured symbols - aeroplane symbols if speed and direction have been reported, triangular symbols if that data is missing.

-• According to Bev, types 1 and 2 are not intended to be passed by the COAA PP server since they are predictions, however, it has been discovered type 1 ACARS ADS does pass through the server.
+• According to Bev, types 1 and 2 are not intended to be passed by the COAA Plane Plotter shared server since they are predictions, however, it has been discovered type 1 ACARS ADS does pass through the server.

 How do I distinguish shared aircraft from my local ones?